SYRGAPP/web-text-research/README.md

-# NEED TO ADD (REMOVE THIS SECTION BEFORE FINAL SUBMISSION)
-- Managers can add/remove employees with name + phone number to the system.
-- Managers can select a couple of employees, and send them a text message from the web-application, to initiate a chat with them.
-The initial message contains a fixed greeting line from the system and a custom message from the manager.
-(PARTIALLY DONE JUST NEED TO ADD FIXED GREETING LINE)
-- Employees receive the text messages on their phone.
-The text message contains the content of the manager’s message plus the manager’s name.
-(PARTIALLY DONE JUST NEED TO ADD MANAGERS NAME)

 # SYRG PWA
 This project was created for SYRG to add functionality to their already existing app.
 This Progressive Web Application was created with backend using graphql built on express, and a